Josephine St. Pierre Ruffin

-Josephine St. Pierre Ruffin (August 31, 1842 – March 13, 1924) was a publisher, journalist, civil rights leader, suffragist, abolitionist, and editor of the Woman's Era, the first national newspaper published by and for African American women.
+Josephine St. Pierre Ruffin (August 31, 1842 – March 13, 1924) was a publisher, journalist, civil rights leader, suffragist, abolitionist, and editor of the Woman's Era, the first national newspaper published by and for African-American women.

 Early years and education

 Ruffin was born in Boston, Massachusetts, to John St. Pierre, of French and African descent from Martinique, and Elizabeth Matilda Menhenick from Cornwall, England.
 Her father was a successful clothier and founder of a Boston Zion Church.
 She attended public schools in Charlestown and Salem, and a private school in New York City because of her parents' objections to the segregated schools in Boston.
 She completed her studies at the Bowdoin School (not to be confused with Bowdoin College), after segregation in Boston schools ended.

-At 16 years old, she married George Lewis Ruffin (1834–1886), who later became the first African American graduate from Harvard Law School, the first African American elected to the Boston City Council, and the first African American municipal judge.
+When she was 16 years old, she married George Lewis Ruffin (1834–1886), who later became the first African-American graduate from Harvard Law School, the first African American elected to the Boston City Council, and the first African-American municipal judge.
 The couple moved to Liverpool but returned to Boston soon afterwards and bought a house in the West End.